mrcj101111/airport-CRUD-app/README.md

     node app.js

+To run the latest migrations navigate into your `api` folder and type in the following comand:

+    knex migrate:latest

 To run your frontend on a local server, navigate into the `airport-CRUD-app` folder and run the following command:

     ng serve